So Close to What: Background and release

 After releasing her second studio album, Think Later (2023), McRae embarked on its supporting concert tour.
 The album produced "Greedy" (2023), which was one of her highest-charting singles.
 Shortly following the release, McRae was reported to have returned to the recording studio on January 23, 2024.
 In March 2024, McRae confirmed that she had returned to the studio and was "writing and seeing what first comes to mind right now, especially since it's so quickly after my album just dropped".
 As the first leg of her 2024 Think Later World Tour came to a close in August 2024, the singer further confirmed that she had been working on her upcoming album alongside touring.

 On November 14, 2024, McRae announced the release of her third studio album through social media.
 According to a press release, So Close to What is set to capture "the journey of growing up when the road ahead feels infinite".
 So Close to What offers an "introspective exploration of self-discovery, love, and searching for balance" in uncertain times.
 On January 16, a version of the album intended for its physical release leaked online, which spurred McRae to write two extra songs for the album.
 The final track listing was eventually revealed through her Instagram account on February 12, 2025.
 The album was released on February 21, 2025.
-A deluxe edition of the album is scheduled for release on November 21, 2025.
+A deluxe edition of the album was released on November 21, 2025.

+Composition

+So Close to What is described as a pop, dance-pop, power pop, and R&B record.

+Artwork and title

+In the January 2026 cover story of Rolling Stone, McRae explained her decision to title the album So Close to What, stating that it "reflected how she felt amid her burgeoning fame."
+She further explained the deluxe's title expanded upon those feelings, revealing: "The intensity feels ramped up.
+It was crisis mode for a little bit — more painful than the album.
+And I haven't gotten any further in my answer to my question 'So close to what?'
+I'm feeling it more intensely now.
+Nothing has been solved."

+The artwork for So Close to What??? was photographed in October 2025.
+Ludovic de Saint Sernin and Ignacio Muñoz acted as creative directors for the shoot.
+Such looks included a beach-styled sarong and a beaded minidress.